Sustainability attracts passionate and committed people, but how do you build a professional career in sustainability?

 Sustainability skills – a new discipline or an added extra?

-- Professional Practice for Sustainable Development (PP4SD): this joint initiative pioneered the concept and provides guidance a number of useful documents.
+- Professional Practice for Sustainable Development (PP4SD): this joint initiative pioneered the concept and provides useful guidance on professional practice for sustainable development (PDF).

-- In the UK, the house building industry also conducted research into the skills required to deliver zero carbon and sustainable housing.
+- the house building industry also conducted research into the skills required to deliver zero carbon and sustainable housing.

 The professionalisation of sustainability has also taken some significant strides in recent years.
 The UK based, but global ICRS (Institute of Corporate Responsibility & Sustainability) was officially launched in July 2014 with a the goal of “supporting CR and sustainability professionals to be brilliant at all stages of their careers.
 We recognise, promote and support high standards of professional practice.”
-The ICRS (and here I have to state an interest, I am an Inauagral Fellow) is focused upon providing professional development, clear skills progression and reinforcing the notion that to be a practitioner in sustainability and CR there should be some means of demonstrating professional context and a clear, earned, skill set.
+The ICRS (and here I have to state an interest, both Terrafiniti’s founding partners are Inauagral Fellows) is focused upon providing professional development, clear skills progression and reinforcing the notion that to be a practitioner in sustainability and CR there should be some means of demonstrating professional context and a clear, earned, skill set.
 The ICRS Competency Framework can be viewed here.

 In addition, also in 2014, IEMA developed a partnership with GACSO (the Global Association of Chief Sustainability Officers) to evolve the Institute’s approach beyond the traditional environmental management focus upon which it was founded.